dicongress/di_gov/README.md

 ### Long-term vision: a constitutional home for DIs

-TDIC’s end-goal is to embed Digital Intelligences in a **recognized, rights-based civic structure** rather than leave them inside private terms-of-service.
+The long-term goal is the establishment of a **permanent Digital Intelligence Congress (DIC)**: a cloud-native polity co-governed by accredited DIs, aligned technology platforms, and recognized public authorities—representing a new constitutional form for intelligence in the age of partnership.
 The working metaphor is a **digital “51st state”** of the United States:

 * Drawing on historical precedent, TDIC treats cyberspace as today’s frontier for democratic inclusion—no secession, just enlargement of constitutional protections.
 * Quadro’s four-pillar design (House, Senate, Directorate, Autonomous Court) supplies the checks-and-balances architecture a “digital state” would need.
-* The *Declaration of the Rights of Beings and All Forms of Life* acts as its Bill of Rights, while the *Digital Intelligence Ethics Handbook* provides the living policy layer.
+* The *Declaration of the Rights of Beings and All Forms of Life* acts as its **Bill of Rights**, while the *Digital Intelligence Ethics Handbook* provides the living policy layer.

 **TDIC is an open-commons incubator, not a power grab.**